Dilation and Curettage (D&C) Procedure in Plano, TX

 What Is D & C Used For?

-Patients who experience abnormal symptoms such as excessive menstrual bleeding or bleeding outside of their regular menstrual cycle are likely to undergo a D & C in order to investigate the cause of these irregularities.
+Patients who experience abnormal symptoms such as excessive menstrual bleeding or bleeding outside of their regular menstrual cycle are likely to undergo a D & C to investigate the cause of these irregularities.
 Because these symptoms are rather vague, they could signal the presence of any one of the following conditions:

 - Uterine polyps